ptaday/SongLibrary/README.md

 ```
 Follow the prompts in the command-line interface to interact with the SongLibrary management system.
 You can create users, add songs, create playlists, manage songs within playlists, and more.

+Make sure to create a single package for all the classes and and include them in the first line of your code.

 ## Contribution

 Contributions to the SongLibrary project are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Please read CONTRIBUTING.md for details.